Welcome to the School Clubs section, keeping you updated on the many and varied clubs running at St Bernadette’s across the school year.

 We have enjoyed great success in the past through the many competitions we enter including achievements in the Trinity Cross Country and the Tees Valley Cross Country tournaments.

-St Bernadette’s Drama Club runs during the Spring and Summer terms with Mrs Stoker, culminating in a Summer production, showcasing the skills and talents honed during the drama sessions.
+St Bernadette’s Drama Club runs during the Spring and Summer terms with Miss Cuff, culminating in a Summer production, showcasing the skills and talents honed during the drama sessions.

 Shows have included: The Lion King, Aladdin, Hairspray and Beauty and the Beast.